-- Ensure donors are thanked and acknowledged for their gifts in a timely manner by processing the weekly gift acknowledgement files; coordinate with outside vendor to ensure the appropriate gift data files are received and the related letters are mailed each week.
+- Ensure donors are thanked and acknowledged for their gifts in a timely manner.
+Coordinate with outside vendors such as Frontstream, GiveMN, YourCause, etc. to ensure the appropriate gift data files are received and the related letters are mailed each week.

 - Works closely with the Executive Director and provides strategic support as needed: light research, meeting logistics, scheduling, board meeting preparation, technology and office equipment support, file maintenance, monitoring general email account and phone line, support CPA on annual audit.

 - Monitors research trends and best practices.
 Research new platforms and tools that may be considered for adoption.
 Suggests new ways of doing things to streamline work and optimize the Foundation’s impact.

 - Prepares banking transactions according to OYH’s Financial Policy, which includes processing donations and payments, gift acknowledgements, completing bank deposit slips, and accounting for payments received from various vendors and partners.

 - Update and maintain office policies and procedures and recommend operations improvements to the Executive Director.